Smile 2: Plot

 Six days after Rose Cotter's death, (Note: As depicted in Smile (2022)) the now-cursed Joel attempts to pass the Smile Entity on by killing one murderous criminal in front of another.
 He accidentally kills the witness in a shootout, and drug dealer Lewis Fregoli, whom Joel had not previously noticed, inherits the curse as a bystander.
 Joel tries to flee when more criminals arrive, but is run over and killed by an oncoming pick-up truck.

 Meanwhile, New York-based pop star Skye Riley appears on The Drew Barrymore Show as she prepares for her comeback tour following a public struggle with substance abuse and a car crash that killed her actor boyfriend, Paul Hudson.
-Despite constant supervision from her mother/manager Elizabeth, and their assistant Joshua, Skye sneaks out to buy Vicodin from Lewis, her high school friend, after injuring her back in rehearsals.
-At his apartment, a paranoid Lewis, mistaking Skye for the Entity, threatens her with a sword before calming down.
-After going to retrieve the Vicodin that Skye requested, he starts screaming and panicking before being possessed by the Entity, whilst Skye, who cannot see it, believes Lewis is suffering from an overdose.
-A possessed Lewis eventually rises, smiling, and fatally smashes his face in with a barbell plate, traumatizing Skye and passing the curse onto her.
+Despite constant supervision from her mother/manager Elizabeth, Skye sneaks out to buy Vicodin from Lewis, her high school friend, after injuring her back in rehearsals.
+After Skye arrives at Lewis' apartment, Lewis begins screaming and panicking before being possessed by the Entity.
+While Skye watches, Lewis rises, smiling, and fatally smashes his face in with a barbell plate, traumatizing Skye and passing the curse onto her.
 Afraid of being found with Lewis's corpse and a room full of drugs, Skye leaves without alerting the authorities.
-Later that night, the curse manifests as Skye sees Lewis's corpse in her bedroom.

-The next day, Skye is plagued by deranged hallucinations of people smiling at her, causing her mental health to rapidly deteriorate.
+Skye is plagued by relentless visions, including hallucinations of Paul, her assistant Joshua and a disfigured Lewis smiling at her, causing her mental health to rapidly deteriorate.
 Needing support, she reconciles with her estranged friend Gemma.
 Skye receives a text from an unknown number, claiming to know she was at Lewis's apartment and that she is in danger.
-While speaking at a fundraiser hosted by music executive Darius, Skye hallucinates the teleprompter stalling and goes on an impromptu tirade about how success has actually made her life worse.
-She sees a smiling Paul approaching from the audience and panics, accidentally injuring the event's elderly host as she runs offstage.
-Skye meets Morris, the man who texted her, in a bar.
-He tells her he has been tracking the Entity ever since it killed his brother.
-He explains that the curse passes to anyone who witnesses a victim's death.
+When the hallucinations become overwhelming, Skye decides to meet this contact in a bar.
+There, the mystery texter is revealed to be an ER nurse named Morris, who explains the nature of the curse to her and tells her he has been tracking the Entity ever since it killed his brother.
 Theorizing that the Entity is parasitic and could die without a host, he suggests stopping Skye's heart and then resuscitating her to break the curse, but she refuses and leaves after being recognized by bargoers.
-Following a lengthy mental breakdown in her apartment, Skye is cornered by the Entity, which takes the form of her backup dancers.
+Arriving back at her apartment, Skye is cornered by the Entity, which takes the form of her backup dancers.
 Skye tries to escape but is violently thrown around the apartment and pinned down as a giant arm forces its way into her throat, causing her to black out.